Indoor tanning use

 The American Academy of Dermatology Association supports state and national efforts that place restrictions on indoor tanning for minors, including restrictions on indoor tanning for minors 18 and under.

-California, Delaware, the District of Columbia, Hawaii, Illinois, Kansas, Louisiana, Maryland, Maine, Massachusetts, Minnesota, Nevada, New Hampshire, New York, North Carolina, Oklahoma, Rhode Island, Texas, Vermont, Virginia, and West Virginia have passed laws that prohibit minors under the age of 18 from indoor tanning.
+California, Delaware, District of Columbia, Hawaii, Illinois, Kansas, Louisiana, Maine, Maryland, Massachusetts, Minnesota, Nevada, New Hampshire, New York, North Carolina, Oklahoma, Oregon, Rhode Island, Texas, Vermont, Virginia, Washington, and West Virginia have passed laws that prohibit minors under the age of 18 from indoor tanning.

 Oregon and Washington have passed laws prohibiting minors under the age of 18 from using indoor tanning devices, unless a prescription is provided.

 Connecticut, New Jersey, and Pennsylvania have passed legislation banning minors under the age of 17 from using tanning devices.

-Minors under the age of 16 are prohibited from using tanning devices in Indiana and Wisconsin, while minors under the age of 14 are prohibited from using tanning devices in Alabama, and those under 14 are prohibited from using tanning devices in Georgia, Idaho, and North Dakota.
+Minors under the age of 16 are prohibited from using tanning devices in Indiana and Wisconsin, while minors under the age of 15 are prohibited from using tanning devices in Alabama, and those under 14 are prohibited from using tanning devices in Georgia, Idaho, and North Dakota.

 Academy position statement about indoor tanning